marioiskander/cmacc-host/README.md

 Mount this where you want your application webserver to be.
 Add in:<ol><li>

-  In the folder /vendor/ clone in the code to run it - cmacc-app.
+  In the folder /vendor/ clone in the code to run it - github.com/CommonAccord/cmacc-app.
 (You should end up with the code at /vendor/cmacc-app/*)<li>

   In the folder /Doc/ clone in the document sets that you want.
 You will very likely need at least CmaccDoc-Z - mount it as /Doc/Z/.</ol>